toddhodes/AnimationThrowdown/README.md

 automate buying the items indicated.

-For example, here we see 3 turd purchases, 2 epics and a legendary:
+For example, here we see three turd purchases, gaining an epic, a legendary, and an epic:
 ```
 $ ./buy-golden-turd.sh 3
 "20029"